plausible/website/_posts/2020-05-20-web-analytics-cookie-law-and-can-google-analytics-work-without-cookies.md

 So if you don't use cookies how do you count the number of website visitors and report on metrics such as the number of unique users?

-Instead of tagging users with a cookies, we count the number of unique IP addresses that accessed your website.
+Instead of tagging users with cookies, we count the number of unique IP addresses that accessed your website.
 Counting IP addresses is an old-school method that was used before the modern age of javascript snippets and tracking cookies.

 Since IP addresses are considered personal data under GDPR, we anonymize them using a one-way cryptographic hash function.
 You can read our data policy with full details on things we do collect, how we do it and how we've made our product a [GDPR compliant web analytics tool](https://plausible.io/data-policy).